un3481/wg-rc/README.md

 nordvpn-rc set interface wg0
 ```

+The choosen interface will now be used to establish WireGuard connections to NordVPN's servers.

 ## Authentication

 This client requires the use of a valid NordVPN Access Token to connect to the servers.